Investigating Threats to Chimps in Uganda

 HOW YOU WILL HELP

 Track primates (chimpanzees, blue monkeys, red-tailed monkeys, and/or colobus monkeys) as they look for food.
-You'll record where they go and what fruits they eat.
+You'll record feeding time, where they go, and what fruits they eat.

 Field conditions and research needs can lead to changes in the itinerary and activities.
 We appreciate your cooperation and understanding.